oa-labs/arc-ai-digital-ocean/docs/PROJECT_PLAN.md

 - ✅ TypeScript configuration for all packages
 - ✅ Supabase SDK integration for JavaScript/TypeScript
 - ✅ Prettier and ESLint setup with consistent rules
-- ✅ Package.json files with Bun and Supabase dependencies
+- ✅ Package.json files with npm and Supabase dependencies
-- ✅ DevContainer setup for VS Code with Supabase CLI and Bun
+- ✅ DevContainer setup for VS Code with Supabase CLI
 - ✅ Git hooks with pre-commit validation
 - ✅ Basic project structure and starter files
 - ✅ Shared types, schemas, and utilities with Zod